avored/documentation/admin-attribute.md

 #### Destroy a product attribute

-To Destroy a product attribute Login to Admin area of Axvored.
+To Destroy a product attribute login to admin area of Avored.

 Shop=>Attribute=>Destroy